T2an/proxmox/docs/source/backup.rst

 ---------------------------------

 1. **Initial Setup**:
-   - After installation, access the PBS web interface using the IP address of your PBS server (e.g., `https://<PBS-IP>:8007`).
+   - After installation, access the PBS web interface using the IP address of your PBS server (https://<PBS-IP>:8007).
    - Log in with the root user and the password you set during installation.

 2. **Adding a User**: